 However, knowing what I know now, I would make a few tweaks to my stash, and it would depend primarily on my working status.

-As some of you know, I have been anywhere from a full-time working mom to stay-at-home mom to part-time working mom.
+I have been anywhere from a full-time working mom to stay-at-home mom to part-time working mom.
 I have used cloth diapers with full-time daycare, and I have used them where I am the main one not only doing the changes but doing the laundry.

 If I had to do it all again as a stay-at-home mom…